 Why should you buy this: You want comparable hardware to Windows laptops.

 Who’s it for: Professionals and those who want serious power in their Chromebook.

 Why we picked the Google Pixelbook:

-A “premium” Chromebook may have been an oxymoron in the past, but thanks to the Pixelbook that’s no longer true.
+A “premium” Chromebook used to be an oxymoron, but thanks to the Pixelbook that’s no longer true.
 We’re seeing all sorts of manufacturers follow suit with higher-end machines built more for luxury and performance.
 The Pixelbook is the best of the bunch so far.
-It does have a few flaws — like the pricey and chunky pen — but overall it’s an impressive piece of kit, especially if money isn’t an issue.
+It does have a few flaws — like the pricey and chunky pen — but overall it’s an impressive piece of kit, especially if price isn’t the most important factor for you.

-As much as its starting price of $1,000 makes it far from a typical Chromebook, the Pixelbook does offer the most powerful hardware of all the recommendations in this guide.
+As much as its starting price of $1,000 (regularly on sale for $750) makes it far from a typical Chromebook, the Pixelbook does offer the most powerful hardware of all the recommendations in this guide.
 Its base version comes with a Core i5 CPU, 8GB of RAM and a 128GB solid-state drive (SSD).
 You can upgrade that to a Core i7 and 16GB too if you like, so if you envision performing some heavy duty tasks on your Chromebook, the Pixelbook is a worthy recommendation.

 When laptops enter our labs, they undergo a torturous battery of tests intended to give us a look at how each one will perform in a variety of situations.
 We want to define their limits, find out what they can do in everyday use and how they perform when they’re pushed.